Science and technology in Morocco: Research institutions

-Research institutions include the Scientific Institute, founded in 1920 in Rabat, which does fundamental research in the natural sciences, and the Scientific Institute of Maritime Fishing, founded in 1947, in Casablanca, which studies oceanography, marine biology, and topics related to development of the fishing industry.
+Research institutions include the Scientific Institute of Rabat, founded in 1920, which does fundamental research in the natural sciences, and the Scientific Institute of Maritime Fishing, founded in 1947 in Casablanca, which studies oceanography, marine biology, and topics related to development of the fishing industry.
 Nine universities and colleges offer degrees in basic and applied sciences.
 In 1987–97, science and engineering students accounted for 41% of college and university enrollments.
 Under the 2009 initiative by the Moroccan government, universities will be made financially independent from the government to make them more responsive to research needs and better able to forge links with the private sector.
 A total of 17 agreements were signed to develop Moroccan universities, as part of the 2009-2012 emergency program which aims to reform the country's ailing education system and foster a culture of entrepreneurship in the academic community.

 The University of Al-Karaouine is a university located in Fes.
-Founded in 859, as a madrasah, the university is one of the leading spiritual and educational centers of the Muslim world.
+Founded in 859 as a madrasah, the university is one of the leading spiritual and educational centers of the Muslim world.

 International co-operation

 Bilateral co-operation

-The Morocco-US science and technology cooperation plan, signed in 2006 in Rabat, promotes the exchange of innovative scientific ideas, information and knowledge, skills and techniques and the training of technical experts.
+The Morocco-US science and technology (S&T) cooperation plan, signed in 2006 in Rabat, promotes the exchange of innovative scientific ideas, information and knowledge, skills and techniques and the training of technical experts.
 It also allows for joint scientific and technological projects, conferences and workshops.